The house, named Casa Caldera, sits at a high altitude in the Canelo Hills of Southern Arizona's San Rafael Valley.

 Additionally, the construction technique is a nod to traditional compacted earth walls found in desert homes throughout the southern United States and Mexico.

-"From native agricultural cultures, to nomadic hunter-gatherers, to conquistadors and missionaries, to pioneers, miners, cattle, and cowboys, to militia, migrants, and narcotraficantes, this region is the landscape and folklore of the quintessential Wild West," said DUST, which also used rammed earth to create another house in the local area.
+"From native agricultural cultures, to nomadic hunter-gatherers, to conquistadors and missionaries, to pioneers, miners, cattle, and cowboys, to militia, migrants, and narcotraficantes, this region is the landscape and folklore of the quintessential Wild West," said DUST, which used rammed earth to create another house in the area.